doubtingben/aws-cf-wordpress/README.md

 This repository is cloned to the template's instances at ```/opt/aws-cf-wordpress```

+### Expectations and assumptions

+##### Expectations

+- The [```aws```](https://aws.amazon.com/cli/) cli tools are installed and credentials configured
+- The configuration will be deployed to us-east-1 (limitation of specifying the Instance ImageId)
+- The InstanceType launched will be t2.micro (minimizing resources to fit requirements)

+##### Assumptions

+- The template user will provide an SSH Key name already configured in AWS
+- The Output of the template run will return a URL to access the new site

 #### Installation from cli

 To create a stack using the *aws* cli: